There are many vet-client apps in the global marketplace these days – and it’s often assumed that Virtual Vet Nurse is another one.

 Most veterinary apps require buy-in from both the pet-owner and their vet clinic – i.e the clinic buys and promotes the app, and their clients download and use it.

 It also requires the pet-parent to remain actively engaged with the app.
-Most of us have languishing apps sitting on our phone that we simply don’t use (or we’ve forgotten why we ever downloaded it in the first place!)
+Most of us have languishing apps sitting on our phone that we simply don’t use, or have forgotten why we downloaded it in the first place!

 By contrast, Virtual Vet Nurse lives and works on your clinic website.
 Clients know they’ll find your Virtual Vet Nurse whenever they visit your site.
 Or, they can be prompted to interact directly with your Virtual Vet Nurse each time they receive an SMS, text or email.